 Sometimes even snails like to show off their speed.
-Every summer those sorts of snails come together at the World Snail Racing Championship in Congham, England.
-The snails start in the middle of a table, and have to slime their way to a circle 13 inches out, just a little longer than a grown-up’s shoe.
-As we see in the video on this page, they don’t move fast, but someone has to win in the end.
-Still, no snail has beaten the world record of 2 minutes, set by Archie back in 1995.
-But since most snails can move only 3 inches per minute, these speeder snails leave the rest in the dust.
+At the World Snail Racing Championship, snails start in the middle of a table, and have to slime their way to a circle 13 inches out.
+As we see in the video on this page, they don’t move fast.
+No snail has beaten the world record of 2 minutes, set by Archie back in 1995.
+But since most snails move only 3 inches per minute, these speeder snails leave the rest in the dust.

 Wee ones: Who’s faster, a snail who finishes the race in 4 minutes, or one who finishes in 3 minutes?